Qoosim/Rails-Private_Events/README.md

       `git clone git@github.com:Qoosim/Rails-Private_Events.git`

   3. `cd` into the root directory of the repo.
 [What does 'cd' mean?](https://www.macworld.com/article/2042378/master-the-command-line-navigating-files-and-folders.html)
-  4. Run bellow command to get the gems that are needed for this project
+  4. Run below command to get the gems that are needed for this project

         `bundle install --without production`

   5. Migrate the databse with the `rails db:migrate` in the terminal
   5. In your terminal window, enter `rails server` to start the server.
-  6. Now navigate to `[localhost:3000]`(localhost:3000) in your browser to start playing with the webpages!
+  6. Now navigate to [localhost:3000](localhost:3000) in your browser to start playing with the webpages!

 ## 🎉 Features